-Over the next few months, Lutherans and other Protestants from around the world will be preparing for one of the most important religious and historic anniversaries of the 21st century.
-On October 31st, Christians from every corner of the globe will celebrate the 500th anniversary of Martin Luther’s 95 Theses, which kicked off the Protestant Reformation and a new age of western civilization.
+In 2017, Lutherans and other Protestants from around the world celebrated one of the most important religious and historic anniversaries of the 21st century: the 500th anniversary of Martin Luther’s 95 Theses, which kicked off the Protestant Reformation and a new age of western civilization.
 In honor of this event, The Complete Pilgrim is visiting some of the most historic Lutheran churches to be found in the United States.
-For those who want to be part of the celebration but who can’t make it to Germany, here are five alternatives that can be visited on this side of the Atlantic:
+For those who couldn’t make it to Germany, here are five alternatives that can be visited on this side of the Atlantic:

 Gloria Dei Church (Old Swedes of Philadelphia)